-We lease approximately 16,500 square feet of mixed-use space (general office, light manufacturing, and laboratory) in the Research Triangle Park area of North Carolina from an unaffiliated third party that is used by both of our operating and reporting segments.
-This lease expires in January 2017.
-This space houses the majority of all U.S. personnel, including our executive offices, sales offices, administrative personnel, and production facilities.
+We currently lease approximately 16,500 square feet of mixed-use space (general office, light manufacturing, and laboratory) in the Research Triangle Park area of North Carolina from an unaffiliated third party that is used by both of our operating and reporting segments.
+On October 31, 2013, we exercised our right to terminate this lease effective July 31, 2014.